emmabarbier/cppcourse-brunnel/README.md

 # cppcourse-brunnel

-SUMMARY :
-I- INTRODUCTION
-II- PRESENTATION
-III- HOW TO RUN THE PROGRAM ON YOUR COMPUTER
-  A) TWO NEURONS
-  B) A NETWORK OF NEURONS
-  C) GOOGLE TESTS
-  D) DOXYGEN

 I- INTRODUCTION
 In this README, you will find a brief description of the NeuronProject, and everything you need to know to make it run on your computer, using the files presented in this GitHub repository.